On Closed Finite Gap Curves in Spaceforms I: Introduction

-The NLS hierarchy, i.e.~the hierarchy of flows induced by the NLS operator, is a completely integrable system that is related to the vortex filament hierarchy via the Hasimoto map \cite{hasimoto1972}.
-For curves in 2-dimensional spaceforms the flows reduce to the mKdV hierarchy, and there is a wealth of literature on the topic, see for example \cite{drinfeld-sokolov1981, goldstein-petrich1991, doliwa-santini1994, langer-singer1984b, langer-perline1998, langer1999} and the references therein.
+The NLS hierarchy, this is the hierarchy of flows induced by the NLS operator, is a completely integrable system (Zakharov and Shabat \cite{MR0406174}) that is related to the vortex filament hierarchy via the Hasimoto map \cite{hasimoto1972}.
+The NLS integrable system has been the subject of very intensive research, it is probably the second-best researched infinite-dimensional completely integrable system (after the system of the Korteweg--de Vries (KdV) equation).
+For an extensive overview of this research with many references, see Grinevich and Santini \cite[Introduction]{Grinevich/Santini}.
+For curves in 2-dimensional spaceforms, the NLS flows reduce to the modified KdV (mKdV) hierarchy, and there is a wealth of literature also on this topic, see for example \cite{doliwa-santini1994,drinfeld-sokolov1981, goldstein-petrich1991, langer1999, langer-perline1998, langer-singer1984b} and the references therein.

-In the present situation, \emph{closed} curves \,$\gamma$\, are of particular interest.
-It should be noted that even if \,$\gamma$\, is closed, and hence the functions \,$\kappa$\, and \,$\tau$\, are periodic, the complex curvature \,$q$\, and therefore also the differential operator \,$\tfrac{\mathrm{d}\ }{\mathrm{d}t} - \alpha$\, is generally only quasi-periodic.
-Conversely, even if \,$q$\, is periodic (this is called ``intrinsic periodicity''), the corresponding curve \,$\gamma$\, is not necessarily closed.
+In the present situation, \emph{closed} curves $\gamma$ are of particular interest.
+It should be noted that even if $\gamma$ is closed, and hence the functions $\kappa$ and $\tau$ are periodic, the complex curvature $q$ and therefore also the differential operator $\tfrac{\mathrm{d}\ }{\mathrm{d}t} - \alpha$ is generally only quasi-periodic.
+Conversely, even if~$q$ is periodic (this is called ``intrinsic periodicity''), the corresponding curve $\gamma$ is not necessarily closed.
 This is the case only if additional ``closing conditions'' (or conditions of ``extrinsic periodicity'') are satisfied.
-These closing conditions depend on the specific 3-dimensional space form we are considering, and they can be expressed in terms of the monodromy of the extended frame \,$F$\,.
+These closing conditions depend on the specific 3-dimensional space form we are considering, and they can be expressed in terms of the monodromy of the extended frame $F$.

 Of particular interest in any integrable system are solutions which are stationary under all but finitely many of the flows in the hierarchy.
 Such solutions are called finite gap solutions.
 Such solutions are of interest in particular because they are solutions of an ordinary differential equation (of finite order).
 We thus say that a curve in a 3-dimensional space form is a finite gap curve if its complex curvature is stationary under all but finitely many of the flows in the NLS hierarchy.
 Grinevich and Schmidt \cite{grinevich-schmidt1995,grinevich-schmidt2000} introduced a deformation of finite gap curves that preserves both intrinsic and extrinsic periodicity.
 Callini and Ivey \cite{calini-ivey2007} consider the cabelling configurations of multiply-wrapped circles under these deformations.